doublesymmetry/react-native-track-player/README.md

 - Provide guidance in the implementation journey.

-So, in a nutshell, let us know you're willing to do the work and ask for a little guidance, and watch the things you care about get done faster then anyone else.
+So, in a nutshell, let us know you're willing to do the work and ask for a little guidance, and watch the things you care about get done faster than anyone else.
 The best help will be given to those who are willing to help themselves.

 ###### You don't have experience you say?
 It's OK!

 You may be thinking that you can't help because you know nothing about native iOS or Android or maybe even React code.
-But we're willing to help teach you.
+But we're willing to help guide you.

 If you're up for that task then we can help you understand native code and how React Native works.